Personality TheoriesPrimary students aged 7-9 in navy blazers role-playing personality traits in an interactive class activity

 Biological Influences on Personality

 Cognitive approaches to personality focus on the role of internal thoughts, beliefs, and cognitive processes in shaping an individual's personality.
-These theories emphasize that personality is not solely determined by external factors, but is also influenced by the way a person thinks, perceives, and interprets the world around them.
+These theories emphasise that personality is not solely determined by external factors, but is also influenced by the way a person thinks, perceives, and interprets the world around them.

 Cognitive theorists also highlight the role of cognitive processes such as attention, memory, and problem-solving in shaping personality.
-These processes influence how individuals perceive and interpret information, which in turn affects their behavior and personality development.
+These processes influence how individuals perceive and interpret information, which in turn affects their behaviour and personality development.

 Eysenck's Personality Theory, developed by Hans Eysenck, provides a comprehensive understanding of human personality through the identification of three major dimensions: extraversion-introversion, neuroticism-emotional stability, and psychoticism.